 To be considered a viable escape route, an external stairway should normally be protected from the effects of a fire along its full length.
-This means that any door, window (other than toilet windows) and walls within 1.8m horizontally and 9m vertically should be fireresisting.
-Windows should be fixed shut and doors self-closing (see Figure 39).
+This means that any door, window (other than toilet windows) and walls within 1.8m horizontally and 9m vertically below any part of the stairway should be fire-resisting.
+Windows should be fixed shut and doors self-closing (see Figure 40).